UnderstandLingBV/Tuktu/documentation/processors/json/tuktu.processors.json.ConvertFromJson.json.md

   * **config** *(type: object)* `[Required]`

     * **field** *(type: string)* `[Required]`
-    - The field containing the JSON
+    - The field containing the JSON to be converted into a Map.

     * **overwrite** *(type: boolean)* `[Optional]`
+    - Overwrite field, or append the data as resultName.